Online Safety

 Article 16 (right to privacy) Every child has the right to privacy.
 The law should protect the child’s private, family and home life, including protecting children from unlawful attacks that harm their reputation.

-This year, we have developed our online safety group to be part of the Rights Rangers.
-The group consists of 2 children from each year group.
-This year we have delivered assemblies with the help of Mrs Carr, created an informative clip which was shared with everyone in school, helped to develop online safety rules and facilitated discussions with our own classes to help our teachers with new apps and technology we are using.
-We also enjoyed our mentor lunch where we discussed any issues around online safety with each other.
+This year, we have developed our online safety group to include 'Digital Leaders'.
+The group consists of 2 children from each Key Stage 2 year group.
+This year we have delivered assemblies, helped to develop online safety rules and facilitated discussions with our own classes to help our teachers with new apps and technology we are using.
+We also enjoyed regular meetings with Miss Ledgerton to discuss new technologies and ideas for relating to online safety in school.

 If you have any worries or issues you would like to discuss with school please don't hesitate to book an appointment to speak with you child's teacher or a member of the senior leadership team.